White House indicates Trump to veto disapproval of emergency

 The White House’s Miller insisted that Congress granted the president wide berth under the National Emergencies Act to take action.
 But Trump’s declaration goes beyond previous emergencies in shifting money after Congress blocked his funding request for the wall, which will likely factor in legal challenges.

+Trump aides acknowledge that Trump cannot meet his pledge to build the wall by the time voters decide whether to grant him another term next year, but insist his base will remain by his side as long as he is not perceived to have given up the fight on the barrier.

-Democratic Delaware Sen. Chris Coons told CBS’s “Face the Nation” that he believes Congress needs to act to “defend” its powers of the purse.
+Sen. Chris Coons, D-Del., told CBS’s “Face the Nation” that he believes Congress needs to act to “defend” its powers of the purse.

 “I do think that we should not set the terrible precedent of letting a president declare a national emergency simply as a way of getting around the congressional appropriations process,” he said.